Tex & the Horseheads

 Tex & the Horseheads is an American punk rock band, which emerged in the Los Angeles punk subculture of the early-1980.
+They were described as "passionately committed and intense in delivery" in a 1984 review by The Washington Post.
 Their original run was from 1980 to 1986 and during this time they enjoyed a sizeable cult following.
 As of 2007, the band has reunited and tours the Los Angeles area sporadically.

 Biography

 Tex & the Horseheads are often cited as among the first bands to play "cowpunk."
 The sound of Tex & the Horseheads, and correspondingly the sound of cowpunk, is characterized by a fusion of classic-styled country-and-Western music and street-tough LA punk bands.

 Tex & the Horseheads set themselves apart by appropriating aesthetical and fashion elements from deathrock bands like Burning Image, 45 Grave, and Christian Death.
-Tex & the Horseheads' members include: Texacala Jones, Mike Martt, Gregory "Smog Boaz" and David "Rock" Thum.
+Tex & the Horseheads' members include: Texacala Jones, Mike Martt, Gregory "Smog Boaz" and David "Rock Vodka” Thum.
 Jeffrey Lee Pierce, of The Gun Club, was an original member of the group and was highly influential in both supporting the formation of the group.